+- Making relationships

+- 4.5.
+The 'specific' areas of learning and development are:

+- Literacy

+- Reading

+- Writing

+- Mathematics

+- Numbers

+- Space, shape and measure

+- Understanding the world

+- People and communities

+- The world

+- Technology

+- Expressive arts and design

+- Exploring and using media and materials

+- Being imaginative

-- Numerical Patterns - Understanding the world - Past and Present - People, Culture and Communities - The Natural World - Expressive arts and design - Creating with materials - Being Imaginative Expressive - 4.7.
-Activities are planned to reflect children's interests and individual circumstances in order to provide each child with a challenging and enjoyable experience. - 4.8.
+- 4.6.
+Activities are planned to reflect children's interests and individual circumstances in order to provide each child with a challenging and enjoyable experience.

+- 4.7.
 The EYFS teacher will discuss any cause for concern in a child's progress, especially in the prime areas of learning, with the child's parents.
-A strategy of support will be agreed upon and consideration will be taken as to whether the child may have a special educational need or disability which requires additional support. - 4.9.
-Each area of learning and development will be implemented through a mix of adult-led and pupil-initiated activity. - 4.10.
-The school will respond to each child's emerging needs and interests, guiding their development through friendly and positive interaction. - 4.11.
-Activities are planned with regard to three characteristics of effective teaching and learning in the EYFS: - Playing and exploring children investigate and experience things. - Active learning children concentrate, keep on trying if they encounter difficulties and enjoy their achievements. - Creating and thinking critically children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+A strategy of support will be agreed upon and consideration will be taken as to whether the child may have a special educational need or disability which requires additional support.

+- 4.8.
+Each area of learning and development will be implemented through a mix of adult-led and pupil-initiated activity.

+- 4.9.
+The school will respond to each child's emerging needs and interests, guiding their development through friendly and positive interaction.

+- 4.10.
+Activities are planned with regard to three characteristics of effective teaching and learning in the EYFS:

+- Playing and exploring children investigate and experience things.

+- Active learning children concentrate, keep on trying if they encounter difficulties and enjoy their achievements.

+- Creating and thinking critically children have and develop their own ideas, make links between ideas, and develop strategies for doing things.